 About the estate:

 Château Pradeaux, in Saint-Cyr-sur-Mer, is a landmark of the appellation.
 The Portalis family has owned the estate since 1752.
-A worthy heir to the estate, Étienne has steered the wines toward greater finesse and tension since his arrival in 2010, championing a traditional and timeless vision of Bandol reds.
-Discerning wine lovers undoubtedly have extraordinary memories of the character and aging potential of these wines.
+As a worthy heir to the estate, Étienne has been steering the wines toward greater finesse and tension since his arrival in 2010, championing a traditional and timeless vision of Bandol reds.
+Discerning wine lovers undoubtedly have extraordinary memories of these wines’ character and aging potential.
 Although they are difficult to define in their youth, their potential lies dormant.
-If one takes the risk of comparing them to the new generation of Bandols, produced by the Tempier or La Bégude estates, Pradeaux’s wines may be outshone by these more modern, colorful vintages, which are easier to enjoy in their youth.
-Yet, far from any trend toward flattery, Pradeaux remains as it has always been: a very classic red, seeking to unfold over time, enhancing its power and uniqueness through whole-cluster vinification (extremely rare in Bandol) and very long aging (up to 48 months) in old casks ranging from 40 to 80 years old!
-Continue to age them for at least ten years in the cellar; they will always surprise you.
-The density, character, and depth of the latest vintages of the reds provide us with an incomparable emotional experience.
+If one takes the risk of comparing them to the new generation of Bandol wines, produced by estates such as Tempier or La Bégude, Pradeaux’s wines may seem to fall short of these more modern, vibrant cuvées, which are easier to enjoy in their youth.
+However, far from any trend toward flattery, Pradeaux remains as it has always been: a very classic red, seeking to reach its full potential over time, enhancing its power and uniqueness through whole-cluster vinification (extremely rare in Bandol) and very long aging (up to 48 months) in old casks ranging from 40 to 80 years old!
+Keep cellaring them for at least ten years—they’ll never cease to surprise you.
+The density, elegance, and depth of the latest vintages of the reds evoke an incomparable emotion.
 The estate has been certified organic since 2023.